3ls-it/Album_Tools/README.md

   ```
   For convenience, you can copy the `album-tools` script to somewhere in your `$PATH`, e.g., `~/bin` or `~/.local/bin/`.
 What ever make sense in your environment.

-  If needed, be sure to adust the path to `env` in the shebang statement; the first line of `album-tools`:
+  If needed, be sure to adust the path to `env` in the shebang statement, i.e., the first line of `album-tools`:
   ```python
   #!/usr/bin/env python3
   ```